Derin-tade/Water-Quality/README.md

 Cleaning, Balancing, EDA, Scaling, Building and testing models in different orders.

-In this folder there are three subfolders.
+In this repo there are three subfolders.

 I experiment to see how the order of Balancing, Scaling, Train-test splits affects the character of the data and the models I build.

 ### Models built
 Support Vector Classifier

 Logistic Regression

 Gradient Boosting